Securely Wipe Hard Drive from BIOS and Reinstall Windows

 Wipe hard drive from BIOS using AOMEI Backupper

-You cannot erase the hard drive directly from the BIOS, the same applies to third-party tool.
-Thus, you still need to create a bootable USB or CD/DVD with the tool you use, here is bootable hard drive eraser software - AOMEI Backupper Professional, it’s an one-step solution that allows you to wipe hard drive and create bootable media.
+You cannot format hard drives from BIOS directly, the same applies to third-party tools.
+Thus, you still need to create a bootable USB or CD/DVD with the tool you use, here is bootable hard drive eraser software - AOMEI Backupper Professional, it’s a one-stop solution that allows you to wipe the hard drive and create bootable media.

 Please note that the wiping process will erase all your data and it cannot be recovered.
 It’s suggested to backup files in advance.

 Then, download the software AOMEI Backupper Professional and prepare the items mentioned earlier.
-Then, follow stepwise guide below and wipe hard drive and disk data from BIOS using AOMEI Backupper.
+Then, follow the stepwise guide below and wipe the hard drive and disk data from BIOS using AOMEI Backupper.

 Step 2.
-Restart your computer and go to main page of AOMEI Backupper, click Tools Disk Wipe to open the bootable hard drive eraser software.
+Restart your computer and go to the main page of AOMEI Backupper, click Tools > Disk Wipe to open the bootable hard drive eraser software.

 Step 2.
 In the wiping type window, choose Wipe selected partitions & unallocated space on the disk, or Wipe disk.
 Then, click Next.